Stollen

 German Butter Cake (Yeasted Sheet Cake with Almond Topping)

 Butterkuchen is a traditional German yeasted cake that relies on generous amounts of butter for its character.
-The dough is a soft, enriched bread base - similar to brioche - that rises into a pillowy sheet.
-Before baking, the surface is dimpled with fingertips and small pieces of cold butter are pressed into each hollow.
-As the cake bakes, the butter melts into caramelized pools, creating pockets of salty-sweet richness across the top.
-Sliced almonds scattered over the surface toast golden and crunchy, adding textural contrast to the soft crumb beneath.
-The finished cake is tender and buttery without being heavy, designed for slicing into squares alongside afternoon coffee.
-It is a staple of northern German bakeries and family kitchens, where simplicity of ingredients is the point rather than the limitation.
+The dough is a soft, enriched bread base similar to brioche that rises into a pillowy sheet before baking.
+The surface is dimpled with fingertips and small pieces of cold butter are pressed into each hollow, so that as the cake bakes, the butter melts into caramelized pools that create pockets of salty-sweet richness across the top.
+Sliced almonds scattered over the surface toast to a golden crunch, adding textural contrast to the soft, open-crumbed interior.
+The finished cake is tender and buttery without being heavy - each square holds together cleanly when sliced, the almonds staying anchored by the caramelized glaze rather than scattering.
+The recipe has remained largely unchanged in northern German bakeries and family kitchens for generations, where simplicity of ingredients is the point rather than the limitation.
+A cup of strong filter coffee alongside a warm slice is the standard pairing, and the combination holds up without improvement.

 Soft Pretzel